stephen-cohen/qqual/README.md

     qqual file.fasta > output.tsv
     qqual file.fasta | tee output.tsv

 I added some additional error checking, but be aware the program may fail or produce unexpected results.
 If this occurs, post an issue with as many details as possible.
 Only provide a FASTA file as input or you may experience unknown issues.
+I have spot-checked the results of several assemblies with other tools, but there may be cases where unpredictable results occur.

-When calculating GC% and quantifying the number of Ns, any character not contained in the characters ACGT (or acgt) is considered an N. GC% is calculated as (num GC * 100) / num AT.
+When calculating GC% and quantifying the number of Ns, any character not contained in the characters ACGT (or acgt) is considered an N. GC% is calculated as (num GC * 100) / num AT (Ns are not counted).
+Degenerate bases (besides N) will cause an error - convert these to Ns before running.

-I would like to add auN calculation in the future.

 # Citing
 If you use this tool for published work, please kindly cite this repo in-text.
-There is no version number but you can include the date of the most current commit if you want.
+The version number is the date of the most current commit.
 You can cite this repo in-text with wording such as:

-> Assembly quality was assessed with qqual v2024-02-16 (available at: https://github.com/stephen-cohen/qqual).
+> Assembly quality was assessed with qqual v2024-02-29 (available at: https://github.com/stephen-cohen/qqual).

 # License
 MIT License